 Having a solid and professional pest control contract in place is essential for ensuring that your premises is free from pests of all nature and regular pest control visits should be carried out in conjunction with strict housekeeping protocols.
 Regular and thorough cleaning is vital, with all areas meticulously swept, mopped, dusted and scrubbed.
 Any identified entry points must also be adequately sealed.
 Employing the services of a professional pest control company will ensure that you’re taking all the appropriate pest control measures.

 Raw foods must never be stored next to ready-to-eat foods.
 Importantly, however, in addition to raw fish and meat, unwashed and raw vegetables are also classed as raw, as they can also be contaminated with E.coli and other bacteria.

 Your storage system must ensure that raw foods and ready-to-eat foods are kept completely separated across your whole premises so as to keep the potential of cross-contamination during storage to an absolute minimum.

 Some businesses will have a dedicated food storage area away from the food preparation area.
-These must be kept thoroughly clean with a keen eye for pest control.
-Storing food on racks instead of on the floor will help you achieve your five-star rating, and particular attention should be paid to your delivery area.
+These must be kept thoroughly clean with a keen eye on pest control.
+Storing food on racks instead of on the floor will help you achieve your five-star rating and particular attention should be paid to your delivery area.
 Many deliveries are made early in the morning, before any staff are on-site.
-Again, providing racks or shelving for delivery workers to use will keep your food off the ground, and ensuring that your area is covered will help prevent birds from pecking at or defecating on the delivery.
+Again, providing racks or shelving for delivery workers to use will keep your food off the ground and ensuring that your area is covered will help prevent birds from pecking at or defecating on the delivery.

 - Prevention of Cross Contamination in Food Preparation